eduardosalazar20/salazar_communityproject2/README.md

 Index 5 text animations are "men, huddled and till death".
 Men and huddle had an id of the same name.
 Keyframes for men were set to menMove from transform:200px,10px to transform: rotate(-30deg) translate(20px, 0px), in order to have the text move into the other text huddled.
 For huddled the keyframe was set huddledMove from transform:200px,10px, to transform: rotate(30deg)translate(-20px, 0px).
 This has the same animation as men but going towards men text.
 This animation gives life to both words showing a representation of what two words mean how I interpret it.
 The till death animation has an id set in order to get the animation to go down representing death as death usually means something going towards the ground.
 It's set to @keyframes death2 from transform:scale(1) to color:black; transform: scale(3) translate(0px,50px).

 Index 6 text animations are " challenge, celebrate and in times of joy".
 Challenge has a hover effect.
 The animation is unstable as the challenge isn't alway straight.
 Celebrate has animation of a spinning effect showing a form of celebration.
 It set to celebrate2:hover transform:rotateY(1000deg) to skew(17deg).
-Lastly the times of joy has curving animation, the animation has color change changing to its standard color to its gold color.
-This have a nav and a tag linking to html 7.
+Lastly the times of joy has an animation of a color change to its standard color to a gold color.
+This hints as indication of a clicking the link to go to next html 7 page.

 Index 7 text animations are "babies and blessed".
 The baby's text has an id tag as the animation is set to go up and head right into the blessed text.
 This animation was done by using a keyframe.
 It was using a 50% of transform: scale(1) translate(0px,-80px) to 100% transform: translate(227px, 0px).
 The purpose of this animation was set to represent babies being brought over, which has a rising start and heading over.
 Blessed has a color change to its standard color and to its gold color linking to html 8.